What is a Real Estate Syndication?

 How much are YOU investing in the deal?

-It is preferable for the GP to put some of their own money in a deal to assure that your interests are aligned.
+Our Nighthawk GP’s invest capital into every deal to assure that your interests are aligned.
 It also demonstrates that they are confident in the deal and its projected returns.

 How much capital should you have in a deal?

 The general thinking is that when sponsors invest their own capital, they’re more incentivized to ensure the investment is good and the deal won’t lose money.
 But the real question is this – how important is it for a sponsor to invest their own capital?
 And is it a deal-breaker if they don’t?